Summer on the upper River Soar and River Biam 2013

 In turn the river’s fish are preyed upon by a variety of terrestrial birds and mammals.
 The azure blue flash of a passing Kingfisher can be spotted on the banks of the upper River Soar and River Biam most days in the year.
 Hunting mainly on a diet of Minnows and smaller fish, the Kingfisher is also partial to small crayfish.
 Here the conscious Angler rests happy in the knowledge that; if the river supports Kingfishers, then it must also support some fish!

 Several species of bird however, are sadly not always made to feel as welcomed as they should be within our waterways by fellow Anglers.
 For example Grey Heron, which eat a significant number of fish, are commonly sighted on the flood-waters of Aylestone Meadows or stalking the shallows of the River Biam.
-Other ‘fish-eating visitors’ on the River Soar include Black Heron which migrate from Africa into Leicestershire during the summer.

 The River Soar and River Biam are also now home to non-native Signal Crayfish.
 Originally introduced from America, both larger and more competitive than our native species of White Clawed Crayfish, the Signal Crayfish is slowly becoming an ecological question that we must face.
 Not only do Signal Crayfish eat small fish and clutches of fish-eggs in numbers, but studies have shown that they also erode the river bank while tunnelling out their aquatic burrows!